 - is measured by the level of concentration of any one market leading to the risk of an adverse influence on investment values arising from political intervention. - is managed by regular reviews of the actual investments relative to policy and through the level of country diversification within the policy.

 Sponsor risk:

-- is measured by receiving regular financial updates from the Company and periodic independent covenant assessments. - is managed through an agreed contribution and funding schedule.
+is measured by receiving regular financial updates from the Company and periodic independent covenant assessments.

 Version control

 The table below records the changes made by the Trustee to this document.